ghc/ghc/docs/users_guide/extending_ghc.rst

 ``CoreToDo`` is effectively a data type that describes all the kinds of optimization passes GHC does on Core.
-There are passes for simplification, CSE, vectorisation, etc. There is a specific case for plugins, ``CoreDoPluginPass :: String -> PluginPass -> CoreToDo`` which should be what you always use when inserting your own pass into the pipeline.
+There are passes for simplification, CSE, etc. There is a specific case for plugins, ``CoreDoPluginPass :: String -> PluginPass -> CoreToDo`` which should be what you always use when inserting your own pass into the pipeline.
 The first parameter is the name of the plugin, and the second